wattsteve/pyspark-tutorial/README.md

     provider            : simple_aws

 3. From the client, verify conda cluster can find the newly defined cluster:

 `# conda cluster list; conda cluster manage rhs-spark status`

-4. From the client, bootstrap the cluster (This install conda cluster on GlusterFS servers) `# conda cluster manage rhs-spark bootstrap --conda --loglevel DEBUG`
+4. From the client, bootstrap the cluster (This install conda cluster on GlusterFS servers)

+`# conda cluster manage rhs-spark bootstrap --conda --loglevel DEBUG`

 5. From the client, deploy the PySpark runtime on the GlusterFS Servers.

 `# conda cluster manage rhs-spark bootstrap --spark --loglevel DEBUG`

 You have now completed setting up the Cluster.
 It is ready to ready Spark Jobs.

 ### Running PySpark Jobs on GlusterFS

-1. Copy some data (“Grimm’s Fairy Tales”) in the GlusterFS Volume so that we can analyze with a PySpark Job `# mkdir -p /mnt/glusterfs/grimm`
+1. Copy some data (“Grimm’s Fairy Tales”) in the GlusterFS Volume so that we can analyze with a PySpark Job:

+`# mkdir -p /mnt/glusterfs/grimm`

 `# cd /mnt/glusterfs/grimm`

 `# wget https://www.gutenberg.org/cache/epub/2591/pg2591.txt --no-check-certificate`

 2. Write a PySpark Job and copy it up to the Anaconda Master in the cluster.
 I have included a spark-wordcount.py in this repo that you can use.
 Note that it expects files to exist within the /mnt/glusterfs/grimm directory in the GlusterFS Volume.

 3. From the Anaconda Master, run the PySpark Job

 `# python /opt/spark-wordcount.py`